Identification, Uncertain Modelling, and Robust Control of Embedded Systems

 Abstract

-This paper presents a methodology embodying identification procedures, uncertain modeling, and robust control design of embedded multivariable control systems.
-Concerning the identification, this methodology involved the determination of probabilistic uncertainty bounds for multivariable plants based on the black box or gray box identification.
+This paper presents a methodology embodying identification procedures, uncertain modeling, and robust control design for embedded multivariable control systems.
+Concerning the identification, this methodology involved the determination of probabilistic uncertainty bounds for multivariable plants based on the black-box or gray-box identification.
 The bounds obtained were used in the derivation of an uncertain model in the form of upper Linear Fractional Transformation (LFT).
-This model was used in the robust control design implementing μ-synthesis.
+This model was then utilized in the robust control design using μ-synthesis.
 The problems arising on the different design stages were illustrated by an example presenting the embedded robust control of a two-input two-output analog model.
-The plant was identified by using black box and gray box identification methods that produced the necessary information to develop the corresponding uncertainty models.
-Two discrete-time robust controllers relevant to the two types of identification were designed and embedded in the physical system.
-Simulation results for the embedded closed-loop system and experimental results obtained by using the robust controllers were compared.
+The plant was identified by using black-box or gray-box identification methods, which provided the necessary information to develop the corresponding uncertainty models.
+Two discrete-time robust controllers relevant to the two types of identification were designed and embedded into the physical system.
+Simulation results of the embedded closed-loop system were compared with experimental results obtained by using the robust controllers.

 Downloads